hasira09/auto_mob_v1/README.md

 #### 5. Emergency
 This contains numbers to contact in an emergency.
 When you click on the phone icon, the call will be auto-generated.
 #### 6. Setting
 The setting page contains help and support, terms and conditions, privacy policy, and about us.
-When we click on the relevant one, we will be directed to the relevant page.
+When we click on the relevant option, we will be directed to the relevant page.

 ##### •	Help & Support
 This page contains the contact numbers of SLTC and the contact numbers of our group members.